Wargroove Accessibility Report

 Some Dialogue is Voice Acted: Some of the game dialogue and narrative is voice acted.
 This reduces the pressure on reading all the dialogue text, although not everything is provided audibly.

-Wargroove has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Wargroove, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Wargroove which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Wargroove, and offer accessibility features for Navigation:

-Wargroove has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Wargroove which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.